thisrod/theglist/terminal.md

         tar -cf - -C $HOME/theglist/home/ . | tar -xf - -C $HOME

-13. Start a fresh shell
+13. Quit your shell and start a new one